 PhD students at the department of Mathematics and Mathematical Statistics are as a general rule employees of the university under a fixed-term contract of 4 years full-time research.
 Quite often, a moderate amount of teaching can be part of the position in which case the term can be extended to a maximum of 5 years.
 PhD students at the department are required to take a certain amount of graduate courses, normally corresponding to two years study.
 During the remaining time the PhD student works under the supervision of his/her thesis advisor(s) on completing a PhD thesis, which would typically consist of 4-5 publishable papers on the subject of study.

 Formal requirements and instructions on how to apply are listed in the respective advertisements.
 For specific information about the scientific content of a position, please contact the principal investigator directly.
 The listed open positions are generally the only form of funding available.

-If you are interested in PhD studies in our department, we recommend that you contact the coordinator of graduate studies, Lisa Hed.
+If you are interested in PhD studies in our department, we recommend that you contact the coordinator of graduate studies, Maryam Sharifzadeh.